top of page

 Blue as a Base Colour: Rarely Recommended

-Blue is technically possible but strongly discouraged as a base colour for kaavi or red oxide flooring.
+Blue is technically possible but strongly discouraged as a base colour for kaavi flooring.

 Why: